skeeto/skeeto.github.com/_posts/2020-05-15-w64devkit-a-Portable-C-and-C-Development-Kit-for-Windows.markdown

 I've been using Docker on and off for about 18 months now.
 It's an oddball in that it's something I learned on the job rather than my own time.
-I formed an early impression that still basically holds: **The main purpose of Docker is to contain and isolate misbehaved software so that it can be made more reliable**.
+I formed an early impression that still basically holds: **The main purpose of Docker is to contain and isolate misbehaved software to improve its reliability**.
 Well-behaved, well-designed software benefits little from containers.

 My unusual application of Docker here is no exception.
 [Most software builds are needlessly complicated and fragile][simple], especially